Corpohass says 28 hass avocado producers have joined together to support global climate action

 ”In addition, the Colombia avocado industry promotes rural labour formalisation which generates over 61,000 jobs across 16 departments and more than 250 municipalities where the fruit is cultivated.”

-Colombia’s Ministry of Environment and Sustainable Development said that climate change affected Colombian agriculture with droughts, frosts, floods, and new pests, and an also cause desertification.
+Colombia’s Ministry of Environment and Sustainable Development said that climate change affected Colombian agriculture with droughts, frosts, floods, and new pests, and was also a cause of desertification.

 As nationwide consumption increases, producers in categories outside Hass avocados have felt the pressure and the avocado was aiming to stem the tide, Corpohass stated.